chatinunk97/OOP-with-TS/README.md

 This can be handy by adding new static class inside with different model inside

-# Shorten Syntax and why Constructor initialize is good
+# Shorten Syntax and why Constructor shorthand is good

 now we are refactoring the Model class's method to be shorter
 ```